kamermans/docker-openmanage/README.md

 > Note: I was able to obtain some of the functionality of this container by reverse-engineering the Dell DSET Live ISO Image.
 I have also created a Docker-based version of DSET, which is available in Docker Hub as [kamermans/dell-dset](https://hub.docker.com/r/kamermans/dell-dset/).
 This image has only one layer and no Dockerfile as it is a verbatim copy of the OS filesystem from the Dell ISO image.
 This image is tagged to match the ISO version, so `kamermans/dell-dset:SLI22_A00` matches the Dell ISO `SLI22_A00`.

 # Server Administrator
 This is losely based on the OpenManage container that Dell created.
-Notably, this image includes SNMP support and out-of-the box support for registration in OpenManage Essentials and `systemd` support.
+Notably, this image includes SNMP support and out-of-the box support for registration in OpenManage Essentials.
 Base Project: https://github.com/jose-delarosa/docker-images/tree/master/openmanage81

-> Note: the latest version of OpenManage requires systemd, even when used in this Docker container.
-If you run this on a host without systemd running, the OpenManage services will not start!

 The easiest way to get up and running is to download the standalone startup script, `openmanage.sh` from https://raw.githubusercontent.com/kamermans/docker-openmanage/master/openmanage.sh